-Report the behavior to your supervisor and human resources
+Report the behavior to your supervisor and Human Resources

-Report it to Senior Management
+Report Sexual Harassment to Senior Management

 Your employer is obligated to address harassment claims professionally and effectively.
 The following are the steps you should expect your employer to take when handling your sexual harassment claim: